Imran Khan acquitted in 2 cases linked to vandalism during long march - ExBulletin

 Imran Khan acquitted in 2 cases linked to vandalism during long march

-Security guards escort former Pakistani Prime Minister Imran Khan, during his appearance at the Islamabad High Court, Islamabad, Pakistan, May 12, 2023.
-Reuters Cases were registered at Lohi Bhair police stations, Sahala.
-Judicial magistrate announces decision in favor of Khan.
-PTI founder framed in same role in many cases, says lawyer.

-ISLAMABAD: A district and sessions court in Islamabad on Tuesday granted relief to Pakistan Tehreek-e-Insaf (PTI) founder Imran Khan in two different cases related to vandalism during the March 2022 long march following the former Prime Minister's plea seeking acquittal.
+A district and sessions court in Islamabad on Tuesday granted relief to Pakistan Tehreek-e-Insaf (PTI) founder Imran Khan in two different cases related to vandalism committed during the March 2022 long march, following the former Prime Minister's plea seeking acquittal.

 Judicial Magistrate Shaista Kundi accepted Khan's pleas and acquitted him in the cases registered at Lohi Bhair and Sahala police stations in Islamabad.